 Total savings£678.80

-It should be noted, however, that many people report savings of up to £1,200 annually with systems delivering optimum output.
+Plus, many UK homeowners have reported savings of up to £1,200 annually with solar systems delivering optimum output.

-There is also the Smart Export Guarantee (SEG) to calculate into the savings.
-This allows you to sell any surplus energy back to the National Grid, increasing the money you save.
+There’s also the Smart Export Guarantee (SEG) to factor into your savings.
+This allows you to sell any surplus energy back to the National Grid to boost your savings.
 More on SEG later.

 Discover how much solar panels would cost for your home by answering a few quick questions